Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Introduction

-Quantum neural networks (QNNs) are computational models that integrate quantum mechanics with traditional neural network architectures used in ML \cite{Per24_2, Cho24}.
-Modern research on QNNs focuses on integrating classical artificial neural networks---widely used in ML and computer vision \cite{GooBook}---with the unique advantages of quantum information processing \cite{Hor09, Chi19}.
+In this paper, we take a fundamentally different path from neuromorphic spiking systems~\cite{OPiwonka21, OPiwonka21_1, Don24, Owe25, Jac25}---and, indeed, from any computational architecture that employs tunnel diodes or related quantum electronic devices~\cite{Lee22}.
+Instead, we use the current–voltage characteristic of a tunnel diode as a quantum-physics-based activation function for deep neural networks.

-QNNs and NC systems share the goal of replicating cognitive processes observed in biological brains \cite{Luk09, Tan19, Nak20, Mak23_review, Abb24_1, Ken24}.
-Both QNNs and NC systems aim to overcome the limitations of conventional computing, which relies on deterministic logic and sequential processing.
-NC systems address these challenges through event-driven architectures and parallel processing, mimicking the function of biological neurons and synapses \cite{Luk09, Tan19, Nak20}.
+Although our work ultimately converges with ongoing efforts to develop more efficient neuromorphic neural network systems employing tunnel diodes~\cite{OPiwonka21, OPiwonka21_1, Don24, Owe25, Jac25}, its conceptual foundations arise from a completely different direction.
+In our case, the idea of employing quantum-tunnelling (QT) electron devices \cite{Esa58, Cha74} within a neural network originates in research on quantum cognition theory~\cite{Khr06, Atm10, Bus12, Pot22}, where quantum statistics has been shown to substantially outperform classical models~\cite{Gal_book} in explaining human cognitive behaviour, perception and decision-making~\cite{Mak24_APL, Mak24_illusions, Maks25}.

-Quantum tunnelling (QT) has been utilised in tunnel \cite{Esa58} and resonant-tunnelling diodes \cite{Cha74}, with certain NC architectures exploiting negative differential resistance \cite{Yil13, Ken24}, a hallmark of tunnelling diodes.
-QT-based devices, including tunnel diodes, exhibit significantly lower power consumption than traditional integrated circuits \cite{Fen23}, also exhibiting a number of characteristics essential for applications in challenging environments such as space \cite{Rev78}.
-Additionally, QT has facilitated the development of scanning tunnelling microscopy (STM) \cite{Bin87} and has also been experimentally observed in quantum dots \cite{Yil13}, which serve as essential components of quantum NC systems \cite{Mar20_2}.
+Beyond the intriguing fact that QT, the defining physical effect underpinning tunnel diodes, offers a novel pathway for modelling the complexities of human cognition, QT has been employed in neuromorphic architectures that exploit negative differential resistance~\cite{Yil13, Ken24}.
+QT-based devices also provide substantially lower power consumption than traditional integrated circuits~\cite{Fen23} and possess properties essential for operation in harsh environments such as space~\cite{Rev78}.
+QT underlies the operation of scanning tunnelling microscopy~\cite{Bin87} and has been observed in quantum dots~\cite{Yil13}, which themselves constitute key building blocks in neuromorphic systems~\cite{Mar20_2}.

-Recent advancements in quantum computing have increasingly employed QT in quantum annealing and NC systems \cite{Abe21}.
-In quantum annealing, tunnelling enables systems to traverse potential energy barriers, aiding the discovery of optimal solutions in combinatorial optimisation problems \cite{Abe21}.
-In other classes of NC systems, QT mechanisms have been integrated to emulate the architecture of the brain \cite{Che24}.
-Finally, QT also plays a critical role in quantum biology, influencing enzymatic reactions and energy transfer in photosynthesis \cite{Geo19}.
+Recent advances in quantum computing further incorporate QT in quantum annealing and neuromorphic architectures~\cite{Abe21}, where tunnelling enables systems to traverse energy barriers and identify optimal solutions in combinatorial optimisation tasks~\cite{Abe21}.
+QT-based mechanisms have also been integrated into computational models inspired by brain-like architectures~\cite{Che24} and QT plays a recognised role in quantum biology, influencing enzymatic processes and energy transfer in photosynthesis~\cite{Geo19}.